mstkgw/ccSAG/README.md

 #### As the output files,
-* Clamped contig file is in the desinated output directory
+* Clamped contig file is in the assigned output directory

 #### example config is prepared in "example" directory as 2-1.